-All residents can be asked to pay fees and charges as a contribution towards their accommodation, living expenses and care.
+All residents will be asked to pay fees and charges as a contribution towards their accommodation, living expenses and care.
 If you cannot afford the fees and charges there are protections in place which ensure you will still have equal access to residential aged care.

 - There are five fees and charges you may be asked to pay:

 All residents in aged care, including respite residents, can be asked to pay a basic daily care fee as a contribution towards their day-to-day living costs such as meals, cleaning, laundry, heating and cooling.